redinusa/QTAutoUpdate/readme.md

 after update. so pass the argc to QTAutoUpdate.exe which you intend to pass to app.exe.

-of cource, if you want to start app.exe first, you can modify the source code in your way. here are some captured png you may see:
+of cource, if you want to start app.exe first, you can modify the source code in your way.

+Here are some captured png you may see:
 #### ![image](./usage/autoupdate1.png)
 #### ![image](./usage/autoupdate2.png)
 #### ![image](./usage/autoupdate3.png)